• Skip to primary navigation

 💬 What is Flaxseed?

-Flaxseed is the seed of the flax plant which gets harvested and added to a variety of foods for extra fiber, like salads, energy bars, overnight oats, and smoothies.
-It can also be ground into flaxseed meal, which is used by vegan/plant-based folks to replace eggs in flaxseed desserts like vegan blondies and vegan pumpkin brownies.
+Flaxseed is the seed of the flax plant which gets harvested and added to a variety of foods for extra fiber, like salads, energy balls, overnight oats, and smoothies.

 Flaxseed (also known as "linseed") has a mild and nutty flavor and a texture that turns from crunchy when dry to gelatinous when wet (which helps to act as a thickening agent for things like oatmeal and pudding).
 If you've tasted chia seeds, flaxseed has a similar flavor and texture, but is more affordable.